 Looked After Children and their foster carer families in Leeds are able to access the MAX card.
 This gives free access to certain leisure facilities.
-The council as a whole provides a 'Corporate Offer' to foster carers, their families and looked after children improving free access to a range of council services, including sports and leisure opportunities such as free swimming lessons and free gym use.
+The council as a whole provides a 'corporate offer' to foster carers, their families and looked after children improving free access to a range of council services, including sports and leisure opportunities.
 There are established links with Leeds Rhinos Rugby who provide a range of opportunities for Leeds Looked After Children and their foster carers.